 The SOC 2SM framework utilizes the Trust Services Criteria (also referred to as TSP) as a basis for evaluating a Service Organization’s controls.
 The TSP was established by the AICPA Assurance Services Executive Committee (ASEC).
 Service Organizations are able to select one or more TSP to include within a SOC 2SM report, with Security being required to be included as one of the TSP.
 A SOC 3SM Audit utilizes the same framework, but the SOC 2SM audit is a restricted use report (restricted to entities such as prospective users, existing user, user auditor, and regulators), while a SOC 3SM is unrestricted for distribution.
 A SOC 3SM audit report is much less detailed in nature.

-A SOC 3SM report follows the same general process as a SOC 2SM audit report.
+A SOC 3SM audit report follows the same general process as a SOC 2SM audit report.
 SOC 3SM reports are not commonly used in practice due to the limited nature of the value that the report provides for user auditors and for due diligence purposes.
 A SOC 3SM can only be obtained in combination with a SOC 2SM report.
 This allows the Service Organization to have the benefit of a descriptive SOC 2SM report, with details of their controls, while also have a SOC 3SM that can be included on that Service Organization’s website for marketing purposes.
-Due to the fact that the SOC 2SM and SOC 3SM utilize the same framework, control testing can be executed once and utilized for both reports.
+Due to the fact SOC 2SM and SOC 3SM utilize the same framework, control testing can be executed once and utilized for both reports.

 Are you confident in the design and effectiveness of your organization’s cybersecurity risk management program?
 The SOC for Cybersecurity attestation is a new reporting framework established by the AICPA that enables an organization to evaluate their cybersecurity risk management program.
 An organization can choose to have their cybersecurity risk management program assessed on an entity-wide basis or for a specific division.
 This reporting framework allows organizations to report on their cybersecurity management programs to internal and external stakeholders with credibility.
 The report allows organizations to communicate relevant, useful information around their cybersecurity compliance program with the credibility of a certified, independent examination report.
 Want to learn more?
 Check out our SOC for Cybersecurity FAQs!